Neofelis: Characteristics

 Gray described the genus Neofelis as having an elongate skull, a broad and rather produced face on the same plane as the forehead, a large and elongate nasal, a moderate orbit, a truncated lower jaw and very long conical upper and lower canine teeth with a sharp cutting hinder edge.
 This skull has resemblances to that of the fossil Smilodon, with very much elongated upper canines.
-As a result of this unusual skull anatomy, Neofelids have a maximum gape of approximately 90 degrees, the biggest of any extant Carnivoran, a trait shared by the extinct Machirodont subfamily.

 Pocock described the skull of Neofelis as recalling in general features that of Panthera pardus, especially in the shortness and wide separation of the frontal and malar postorbital processes, relative proportion of mandibular teeth; but differing in the greater posterior width of the nasals, the thicker, more salient inferior edge of the orbit, and the mandible being greatly elevated anteriorly.
+As a result of this unusual skull anatomy, neofelids have a maximum gape of approximately 90 degrees, the biggest of extant carnivora, a trait shared by the extinct Machairodontinae subfamily.

-The Sunda clouded leopard has longer upper canines and a narrower palate between them.
+The Sunda clouded leopard has longer upper canine teeth and a narrower palate between them.